 Top investor in Australia's Myer kicks off board reshuffle talks with shareholders

-July 9 (Reuters) - Myer Holdings' (MYR.AX) top shareholder Premier Investments (PMV.AX) said on Friday it has begun talks with fellow shareholders to revamp the company's board, after raising its stake in the high-street retailer.
+(Reuters) -Myer Holdings’ top shareholder Premier Investments said on Friday it has begun talks with fellow shareholders to revamp the company’s board, after raising its stake in the high-street retailer.

 Premier reaffirmed its demand that the Myer’s entire board should resign immediately, sparing the chief executive John King.